 - suggested mitigation or remediation actions, as appropriate.

-DOJ OCIO will accept vulnerability disclosure reports at doj.responsibledisclosure.com.
-When sending sensitive material, DOJ OCIO recommends encrypting the data.
-DOJ’s public key can be downloaded from our VDP page.
+DOJ OCIO will accept vulnerability disclosure reports through the DOJ VDP Reporting Portal or by email.
+When submitting sensitive material, DOJ OCIO recommends encrypting the data.

 By submitting a report or communicating with DOJ OCIO at Responsible_Disclosure@usdoj.gov, DOJ OCIO will presume that the submitter read, understands, and agrees to the guidelines described in this policy, and consents to having any subsequent communications with DOJ stored on a U.S. Government information system.
 Personal data submitted in a vulnerability disclosure report will not be retained by DOJ OCIO, other than contact information that will only be retained in order to coordinate with the researcher.